 HGTC Counseling Services strives to optimize student success through managing personal and academic concerns that may interfere with achieving educational goals.
 Staff are available to every student for assistance and guidance on personal matters, academic concerns and other areas of concern.
 HGTC offers free in-person and telehealth counseling services to students.
-For more information about counseling services, please reach out to counseling@hgtc.edu or visit the website the counseling@hgtc.edu or visit
+For more information about counseling services, please reach out to counseling@hgtc.edu or visit the website the Counseling Services webpage.